judith-tonhauser/projective-probability-ARCHIVED/plan.md

 - suggest (database: 2nd lowest, -0.8)
 "Äî"Äî"Äî 3 (3 non-projective)

+**projectivity: 9 projective, 7 non-projective, 4 somewhat projective

-## 20 eventualities (described by main or embedded clauses) and two contexts each
+## 20 eventualities (described by main or embedded clauses) and two facts about the world each
 **10 women's names / 10 men's names**
 - Mary is pregnant (Mary is a 6-year old girl / Mary just walked into Planned Parenthood)
 - Josie went on vacation to France (Josie doesn't have a passport / Josie loves France)